SergeySetti/xparser/README.md

     /*
      * Describe the patterns, which URLs will
      * be mapped to the Type.
-From this and only pages
+From pages of this and
-     * we will grab the data
+     * only URLs schemas matches system will grab the data
      *
      * */
     public function urlPatterns()